PSLmodels/Tax-Calculator/docs/usage/data.md

 The [tax-microdata
 repository](https://github.com/PSLmodels/tax-microdata-benchmarking)
-produces an input variables file (`tmd.csv`) and a `tmd_weights.csv.gz` file that is included in the Tax-Calculator package beginning with the 3.6.0 release.
+produces an input variables file (`tmd.csv`), a national weights file (`tmd_weights.csv.gz`), and a variable growth factors file (`tmd_growfactors.csv`) that can be used with the Tax-Calculator package beginning with the 3.6.0 release.
 The `tmd.csv` file is available only to Tax-Calculator users who have purchased their own version of the 2015 IRS-SOI PUF.
-For those users, the `Records.tmd_constructor()` method creates a `Records` class object containing the `tmd` variables and weights.
+For those users, those three files are avaiable from the tax-microdata repository.
+These three tmd files can be used with the Tax-Calculator Python API (using the `Records.tmd_constructor()` static method) or with the Tax-Calculator CLI tool, `tc`.

 ## Using other data with Tax-Calculator